Ideas Have Consequences: Chapters summary

 Egotism is making one’s self the measure of value.
 One such man does not need to obey the laws of other men and can do what he will with his life.
 This sort of thinking leads inevitably into selfishness.
 Plato said that such a man would judge himself wrongly and choose his own interest over the truth.
-To the medieval man the path of learning was a path of self-depreciation; and knowledge prepared the way for self-effacement.
+To the medieval man the path of learning was a path of self-deprecation; and knowledge prepared the way for self-effacement.
 The basis for internal pride is the seeking of a sort of salvation through knowledge.
 There is no necessity in the absence of truth.
 One type of fidelity is realizing an ideal.
 According to an egotistic mindset, the less communal programs in order to ensure self-inspired demands, the better.
 When divine laws are ignored and everything is seen to be man’s contrivance, the egotistic man will try to claw his way to the top of society.
 Some seek this sort of salvation through forms and so escape responsibilities.
 When disciplines are disregarded he tries to avoid responsibilities by claiming some sort of "progress".
 The failure to maintain internal discipline in a leader is followed by a rationalized single powerful will.